hc2985/hubacek2019-soccer-prediction-replication/README.md

 ### Getting Started

 1. Clone this repository.
-2. Download EPL datasets (CSV) from [football-data.co.uk](https://www.football-data.co.uk/).
+2. Download EPL datasets (CSV) from football-data.co.uk.
 3. Place datasets in the appropriate folder (see code for expected path).
 4. Install dependencies: (list not added yet).
-5. Run preprocessing and model training scripts as needed.
+5. Execute training.py to run the entire replication pipeline in one command.

 ---